Shihan150/iloscar/README.md

 ![image](https://user-images.githubusercontent.com/57557675/232097501-d03a8807-07e3-4e6f-bef9-ca7bb1eb8770.png)

     5. The running information will be given in the following chunck.
-A progress bar is displayed to track the experiment running.

 ![image](https://user-images.githubusercontent.com/57557675/232097903-6d2d0c27-6d90-464b-9359-8d42d0d9bded.png)

     6. When integration finished, modeling results are saved to exp_name folder (Zeebe2009 here).
 The folder will be in the same dictionary where you run your python code.
-44Modeling Mean surface DIC, ALK, pH and d13c, pCO2, and CCD for each ocean basin will be displayed when integration succeeds.
+Modeling mean surface DIC, ALK, pH and d13c, pCO2, and CCD for each ocean basin will be displayed when integration succeeds.

 ![image](https://user-images.githubusercontent.com/57557675/232099371-c2bac20e-fd1c-4c16-8acb-88f4de7e7815.png)